hodlsimulator/ScreenActions/README.md

 ### What’s left (A–N)

 **A) Auto Detect parity across surfaces**
 - ✅ Done (see Delta).
-Acceptance passes: all surfaces call the same router. — GitHub +2
+Acceptance passes: all surfaces call the same router. — GitHub
-  GitHub +2

 **B) Inline editors & previews**
-- ✅ Extensions: implemented (sheets for Event/Reminder/Contact; CSV preview with “Open in…”). — GitHub +4
+- ✅ Extensions: implemented (sheets for Event/Reminder/Contact; CSV preview with “Open in…”). — GitHub
-  GitHub +4
-  GitHub +4
 - ⏳ App: add the same “edit-first” path (either reuse the panel or present the editor sheets from `ContentView`).
   **Acceptance:** “Edit first” in app + both extensions; Cancel cleanly returns (already handled in panel).